 When cleaning out my parents’ house I found these travel diaries and photographs.
-Ironically, they had previously been found by somebody else undertaking a similar task some decades ago.
+Ironically, they had previously been found decades earlier by somebody else undertaking a similar task in a different house.
 Sent by an obscure uncle somewhere to his mother and passed down to whoever inherited her estate, the boxes had been stored away, and by the mid-1980s nobody had the slightest interest in them.

-I vaguely remember my father, roped in by a friend-of-a-friend to take a load of rubbish to the tip.
+My father, who had a ute, was frequently roped in by friends-of-a-friend to take rubbish to the tip.
 I remember him telling me years ago he had salvaged some papers and photographs that some unknown person had put together hoping to make a book.
-But I didn’t expect three cartons full!
+But I didn’t expect to find three cartons full!

 The Mysterious Uncle

 Edward Abbott Wallace and Roza Soares were both born in Hobart, Tasmania.
 Edward was employed as a civil servant when they were married at the Congregational Church, New Town on October 12, 1910.
 Their first child, Lois Roza, was born in August the following year, and they went on to have three sons, Geoffrey, Philip and Donald.

 Mr Wallace left the public service to work for Burroughs Adding Machine Company (later Burroughs Corporation) and eventually became the manager of its Wellington agency in New Zealand.

 He died in Wellington on 30 January, 1953 aged in his late sixties.

 He was a keen amateur photographer, and when he was asked to drive to Napier a few days after the devastating earthquake in 1931 he took his camera along.
 You can see his photographs and his account of the experience on my website Digging Around in History.